 There’s a message here for me, and I am determined to get it so this nightmare can end.
 I consider all possibilities, no notion too crazy to entertain (as usual).

 This bug is mocking me and my beliefs that we can peaceably co-exist.
 Nature is ‘kill-or-be-killed,’ and I need to stop romanticizing it.

-Or maybe bug is here to teach me about resilience, finding ways to survive when the environment changes.
+Or maybe this bug is here to teach me about resilience, finding ways to survive when the environment changes.
 Pay attention and learn to adapt to eco-upheavals.

 Or maybe it’s just a moth, and I’m reading waaaay too much into this.

-I never can fucking tell.
+I never can chicken plucking tell.